-The most common cause of excess androgen production is polycystic ovary disease, where the ovaries produce too many androgens, a disorder that affects 5 to 10 percent of women, the Merck Manual reports.
+The most common cause of increased androgen production in women is polycystic ovary syndrome (PCOS), a condition in which the ovaries produce too much androgen.
+This disorder affects 5 to 10 percent of women, Merck Manual reports.

 Congenital adrenal hyperplasia — a disorder in which the adrenal glands produce too much androgen — and some ovarian tumors are among other causes of elevated testosterone levels in women.
 Treatments include prescription medications and lifestyle changes.

 Oral contraceptives, commonly called birth control pills, can lower testosterone levels.
 They reduce acne and excess facial and body hair and help prevent male pattern hair loss in women.
 Oral contraceptives are useful for regulating periods but they are obviously not appropriate for women who want to become pregnant.
 Women with previous blood clots should not take oral contraceptives.

 Metformin, a medication most commonly used to lower blood sugar levels in people with Type 2 diabetes, reduces testosterone levels in women.
 It may also help women lose weight, which can further lower androgen levels.
 Periods often become regular with metformin and the chances of having a baby may also improve, according to a systematic review of metformin use in women with PCOS published in "Cochrane Database of Systematic Reviews" in November 2017.
 Bloating, nausea, vomiting and diarrhea are some of the most common side effects of metformin.
 As metformin can lower sugar levels and also affect kidney and liver function, women taking this medication generally require periodic blood tests.